10 Skills Every Social Worker Needs

-Social work is a demanding and varied profession, often requiring a practitioner to wear many hats on any given day: adviser, therapist, caretaker, administrator, clinician and many others.
-Though these diverse roles might seem to require an almost limitless range of knowledge and expertise, a social worker with a well-rounded set of basic social work skills will function well in most situations.
-Here are 10 qualities every social worker should practice and possess:
+Social work is a demanding and varied profession, often requiring a practitioner to wear many hats on a given day: adviser, therapist, caretaker, administrator, clinician and many others.
+Though these diverse roles seem to require a limitless range of knowledge and expertise, a social worker with a well-rounded set of basic social work skills will be able to excel in the face of adversity.
+Below are 10 important qualities of every great social worker.

 2. Boundary Setting

-In addition to being empathetic, a social worker must also maintain the capacity to set boundaries and accept the limits of what can be accomplished during a specified period of time.
-The nature of this challenging profession can be all consuming, especially for those who sense their work is never truly complete.
-Establishing boundaries and setting milestones can help set expectations that are more easily accepted.
+A social worker must be able to set boundaries and accept the limits of what can be accomplished during a specified period of time.
+The nature of the profession can be all-consuming, especially for those who sense their work is never truly complete.
+Establishing boundaries can help set reasonable expectations.

 3. Active Listening